 Holding the patient while lifting.

-Holding the patient with the “Axillary grip” method.
+Holding the patient using the “Underarm grip” method.

 Holding the patient by the belt.